sogou/srpc/tools/README.md

 Available Commands:
-    "http"  - create project with both client and server "rpc"   - create project with both client and server "proxy" - create proxy for some client and server protocol "file"  - create project with file service
+    "http"  - create project with both client and server "redis"  - create project with both client and server "rpc"   - create project with both client and server "proxy" - create proxy for some client and server protocol "file"  - create project with file service